-What exactly happens when a mortgage lender checks my credit?
+What happens when a mortgage lender checks my credit?

-You can check your own credit with no impact on your score
+Can I check my own credit with no effect on my scores?

-When you check your own credit — whether you're getting a credit report or a credit score — it's handled differently by the credit reporting agencies and does not affect your credit score.
+Yes.
+When you check your own credit — whether you're looking at your credit report or credit scores — the credit reporting companies don’t treat it the same as a lender making an inquiry.
+Checking your own credit does not affect your credit scores.
 If you are applying for a mortgage and haven't already checked your credit report for errors, do so now.
-You can get a free copy of your credit report at www.annualcreditreport.com .
-If you find any errors, get them corrected as soon as possible.
+You can get a free copy of your credit report at .
+If you find errors, get them corrected as soon as possible.